Christian Walker Preview, Player Props: Diamondbacks vs. White Sox

 Christian Walker At The Plate

-- Walker leads Arizona in total hits (150) this season while batting .265 with 71 extra-base hits.

-- Among qualifying hitters in MLB play, he ranks 59th in batting average, 48th in on-base percentage, and 16th in slugging.
+- Among qualified hitters in MLB, he ranks 64th in batting average, 51st in on-base percentage, and 20th in slugging.

-- Walker enters this game on a five-game hitting streak.
-In his last outings, he's hitting .474 with three homers.

-- Walker has picked up a hit in 62.1% of his 153 games this year, with at least two hits in 26.8% of those games.

-- Walker has an RBI in 62 of 153 games this year, with multiple RBI in 22 of them.
-He has also driven home three or more of his team's runs in 11 contests.
+- Walker has picked up an RBI in 40.3% of his games this season, with two or more RBI in 14.3% of his games.
+He has also driven in three or more runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.